janelia-flyem/buildem/README.md

 Note that python is built from source as well as all dependencies except for the above.
 The FlyEM build system does *not* try to minimize overall build time by reusing pre-compiled packages.
 The presence of multiple compiler versions across the different Fedora/RHEL versions and our very heterogeneous workstation environment requires developer attention and tracking of installs across multiple machines.

-In future versions of the build system, we will allow developers to easily specify which components can be reused from outside the FlyEM build.
-These specified components will be found via the traditional CMake FIND_PACKAGE approach and only built from source if the component is absent.

 ## The build process

 An empty directory is chosen as the *FlyEM build directory (FBD)* that is specific to OS, compiler versions, and component versions.
 The FBD can be thought of as a version-specific /usr/local and will contain bin, lib, include, and other standard directories.
 All automatically downloaded and compiled code will reside in the FBD's src directory.
 Note that the FBD should not be confused with any component's *build directory*, which can be either in the component's source directory or some user-chosen directory as in standard CMake use.